bbauska/JS-Programs/README.md

 console.log(rest); // Prints:  [2, 3, 4]
 ```

-In the example of the sum function, the rest operator gathers all
+<p>In the example of the sum function, the rest operator gathers all
 arguments into an array named numbers.
 In destructuring, the rest
-operator gathers the remaining elements into a new array named rest.
+operator gathers the remaining elements into a new array named rest.</p>

+<p>Both the spread and rest operators are powerful tools that make
 manipulation and handling of arrays and objects in JavaScript more
-readable and concise, leading to cleaner code.
+readable and concise, leading to cleaner code.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="sk38">sk38.
 Destructuring</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Destructuring assignment is a feature in JavaScript introduced in ES6
+<p>Destructuring assignment is a feature in JavaScript introduced in ES6
 (ECMAScript 2015) that allows for extracting values from arrays and
 objects and assigning them to variables in a more concise and readable
 way.
 This feature is useful for working with complex data structures and
-avoiding code repetition when accessing properties and elements.
+avoiding code repetition when accessing properties and elements.</p>

-Destructuring with Arrays:
+<p><b>Destructuring with Arrays:</b></p>

 ```
 const numbers = [1, 2, 3,  5];